 Preventing Hospitalization

-People with Alzheimer’s or other dementias have twice as many annual hospital visits compared to elderly people without dementia.
+Nationally, people with Alzheimer’s or other dementias have twice as many annual hospital visits compared to elderly people without dementia.
+In 2022, 21% of dementia-related hospitalizations in Vermont were potentially preventable, according to this report from the Alzheimer's Assocation.
 This has significant financial consequences and can worsen one’s quality of life.

 Tips for preventing hospital visits: